-On Friday, November 23, 2018 I was officially diagnosed with Hodgkin’s Lymphoma 4A.
-This means that the nodes were found in three locations (neck and chest and sleep with insignificant signs in my stomach as well) and some bone marrow, but I am asymptomatic.
+On Friday, November 23, 2018 I was officially diagnosed with Hodgkin’s Lymphoma 3A.
+This means that the nodes were found in three locations (neck and chest and spleen with insignificant signs in my stomach as well), but I am asymptomatic.

 I was on a trip with my 10th grade students and some of the little turd balls were driving me crazy.
 So I rubbed my neck and felt an actual ball on the right side about two inches under my earlobe.
 Three doctors, four blood tests, a sonogram, a CT scan, a PET scan, a surgical biopsy, and a bone marrow biopsy later and it was official.
 A month and 8 days was all it took to change my life completely.
 I have the Big C. And that is a huge (sometimes literal) pain in my ass!